stormpath/stormpath.js/CONTRIBUTING.md

 ````

 You will be prompted for the type of release (path, minor, major).
+Please select the appropriate option and press enter.

-After answering, the task will do the following:
+The task will then do the following for you:

 * Build the project and place the ouput in the `dist` folder
 * Bump the verion numbers in these files: